 Applicants to a masters-level program must submit official transcripts for admission.
 An official transcript from the college or university from which a bachelor's degree was granted is mandatory.
 In addition, official transcripts from all other colleges or universities where graduate-level courses were completed or attempted may need to be on record before classes begin.
 When warranted, other arrangements may be made for prospective students who have received degrees from international or military institutions if transcripts are not immediately available.
 In some cases, additional transcripts may be required in order for an acceptance to occur.
 An official transcript is one that is received directly from the educational institution attended, is sent to York University (by any party) within the original, sealed, university envelope, or is obtained through the National Student Clearinghouse.
+Recipients of degrees from international institutions must submit transcripts through InCred, our official credential evaluation service.

 4.5.
-International Applicants / Language Requirement
+Language Requirement

-Applicants whose native language is a language other than English must submit official scores for the Test of English as a Foreign Language (TOEFL).
-The minimum requirement is a score of 72.
+Applicants whose native language is a language other than English must demonstrate English proficiency by submitting official documentation from one of the following:

+(1) Test of English as a Foreign Language (TOEFL).
+The minimum requirement is a score of 72 (2) Duolingo Certified English Proficiency Test.
+The minimum requirement is a score of 100 (3) ACT (minimum Composite score 18) or SAT (minimum combined score 970)

 This requirement may be waived if the applicant has successfully completed undergraduate or higher coursework at an institution where English is the principal language.
+Also, if English is the principal language of the student's home country, this requirement may be waived.